 Exercise 1.
 Learn Riffs and Melodies by Ear

 The starting point for anyone looking to train their ears is to figure songs by ear.
 Even if you’re only just getting started, you can practice figuring out slow, simple riffs and melodies by ear.
 If you don’t practice this, all the other exercises will have little impact on your playing.
 This is something that every great musician has done.
-From Jimi Hendrix to Joni Mitchell and from Jeff Buckley to John Mayer.
+From Jimi Hendrix to Bob Dylan and Joni Mitchell and from Jeff Buckley and Thom Yorke to John Mayer.

 At first, learning songs by ear is about letting your hands get a feel for the fretboard (or whatever your instrument is).
 What do I need to do to make the pitch go up?
 How does it go down?
 By figuring out stuff by ear, this intuitive sense of what your hands need to do to produce a certain sound will become more and more tuned in and precise.
 You don’t need any knowledge of music theory for this.
 The beginning of ear training is theory-free.

 I’ve written a step-by-step guide on how to learn riffs and melodies, check it out here.
-I’ve also created a course that helps you train this skill called Make Your Ears Awesome.
-Get started with it with the exercise below.
+I’ve also created a course that helps you train this skill called Make Your Ears Awesome, which helps you figure out real songs using interactive TAB.
+You can try a song from the course below.

 Exercise 2.
 Learn your own solos